cryptomover-software/stellar-rails-wallet/README.md

   4. Create new accounts

 ## How to Setup
-  1. Download Repository
+  1. Download Repository.
-  2. `cd` to directory
+  2. `cd` to directory.
-  3. Bundle install
+  3. Run command `bundle install` to install necessary ruby gems.
-  4. rails server
+  4. Run command `rails server` to start the server.
+  5. Access `http://localhost:3000` in your web browser.

 ## To do
   1. Add trusting asset functionality